Frequently Asked Questions

 More information on Workforce Development Applied Research Fund (WDARF)

-The Workforce Development Applied Research Fund (WDARF) is a national-level research fund established by the SkillsFuture Singapore (SSG) to encourage inter-disciplinary applied research in the areas of workforce development and lifelong learning.
+The Workforce Development Applied Research Fund (WDARF) is a national-level research fund established by the SkillsFuture Singapore (SSG) to encourage inter-disciplinary applied research in the areas of skills, workforce development and lifelong learning.
 In setting up the research fund, SSG seeks to support evidence-informed policies and best-in-class practices that are underpinned by high quality, reliable and responsive workforce development research.

 SkillsFuture Singapore (SSG) drives and coordinates the implementation of the national SkillsFuture movement, promotes a culture of lifelong learning and develops and supports a quality ecosystem of adult education and training in Singapore.
-To support SkillsFuture Singapore’s key thrusts and national level policies, SSG sets the research agenda and initiates and funds the WDARF grant
+To support SkillsFuture Singapore’s key thrusts and national level policies, SSG sets the research agenda and initiates and funds the WDARF grant.

 IAL administers the WDARF grant on behalf of SSG.